 - 4. In May of each year, the Financial Controller shall determine the Financial thresholds and per diem rates for categories of allowable business expenses for that academic year. - 5.
 The timelines for submitting requests for reimbursement and for receiving payment shall be as follows: Allowable business and professional development expenses incurred will be reimbursed only during the fiscal year in which the transaction(s) took place - 6.
 The documentation requirements for allowable business expenses shall be as follows: Original receipts from the transaction(s) must be retained and submitted along with a completed Corporation reimbursement form, which includes a full accounting of the transaction(s) as well as appropriate authorization, including supporting documentation and signatures. - 7.
 Despite section 6 of this Schedule A, employees may be required to provide additional information to support reimbursement. - 8.
 Individuals shall request reimbursement only for their individual allowable business expenses and provide original signatures on the reimbursement request form given to them by the Financial Controller. - 9.
-Foreign currency expenditures shall be reimbursed using the average daily Bank of Canada exchange rate. - 10.
+Foreign currency expenditures shall be reimbursed using the average daily Bank of Canada exchange rate.

 Employees shall return to the Corporation all monies in excess of substantiated expenses within prescribed timelines.

-11. Authority to approve allowable business expenses shall rest in the offices named in the following table, as long as no one approves their own expenses:
+10. Authority to approve allowable business expenses shall rest in the offices named in the following table, as long as no one approves their own expenses:

-Submitted by Approved by one of:

-Board members The Managing Director

-Executive Chairperson The Deputy Chair of the Board

-The General Manager The General Manager

-The Finance Manager

-The Operations Manager The General Manager

-The Outreach Manager the Operations Manager

-Unionized staff members the Outreach Manager

-Part time staff members -

-Routine invoice The General Manager

-Elections candidate The Chief Returning Officer
+Submitted by Approved by one of: Board members Executive Chairperson The General Manager The Finance Manager The Managing Director The Deputy Chair of the Board The General Manager The Operations Manager The Outreach Manager Unionized staff members Part time staff members The General Manager the Operations Manager the Outreach Manager Routine invoice The General Manager Elections candidate The Chief Returning Officer